 The position of your cat’s water bowl can influence how keen they are to take a drink.
 Cats prefer to drink away from where they eat.
-This behaviour is probably related to their wild cousins hunting and killing away from watering holes to prevent carcasses contaminating the water.
+This behavior is probably related to their wild cousins hunting and killing away from watering holes to prevent carcasses contaminating the water.

 As with food bowls, cats also don’t like their water near litter trays.
 Cats are fastidious about cleanliness and smell, and won’t want to drink water near their toileting area.
 Why then do many cats like drinking from puddles?
-Water may seem to have no odour to us but can smell strongly of chemicals to our kitties.
+Water may seem to have no odor to us but can smell strongly of chemicals to our kitties.
 That’s why an old glass of water or puddle can seem more tempting than a fresh bowl.

 Cats also seem to prefer to drink from a running rather than a still water source.
 In the wild, running water is more likely to be fresh and uncontaminated than still pools.
 Cat drinking fountains that circulate water can prove useful in encouraging kitties to drink.
 Many come with a filter to remove unpleasant smells too.

 Some cat bowls too could have a smell or shape that puts kitty off their water.
 Many kitties don’t like getting their whiskers wet or for them to hit the side of their bowl.
 A shallower bowl can help with this.
-Some bowls, especially those made of plastic, can have an offputting smell for cats.
-Try switching to ceramic, metal or glass to see if the change in material soothes Mr Whisker’s sensitive nose.
+Some bowls, especially those made of plastic, can have an off-putting smell for cats.
+Try switching to ceramic, metal, or glass to see if the change in material soothes Mr Whisker’s sensitive nose.

 4. Is wet or dry food better for my cat?